autocontracts/lightstreams/white-paper.md

 The Lightstreams network will be a new independent blockchain that enable any individual or business to publish digital content directly to consumers, replacing traditional online intermediaries such as Amazon, Spotity or Netflix.

 Lightstreams is made possible through the new generation of Web 3.0 technology[[3]](https://nextconf.eu/2016/09/next16-blockchain-will-build-web-3-0-says-jamie-burke/) built upon blockchain and smart contract technology[[4]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/).
-This includes the award winning[[5]](https://mikesmo.github.io/blog/2017/06/09/Consensus-hackathon.html) Permissioned Blocks[[6]](https://github.com/autocontracts/permissioned-blocks) protocol developed by Autonomous Contracts.
+This includes the award winning[[5]](https://mikesmo.github.io/blog/2017/06/09/Consensus-hackathon.html) Permissioned Blocks protocol[[6]](https://github.com/autocontracts/permissioned-blocks) developed by Autonomous Contracts.

 Traditional online intermediaries provide the channel for content to reach global audiences via the internet.
 To handle the loading requirements, intermediaries must own and maintain large centralised computer infrastructure to enable this global scale.